kareemkermad/monaco-auto-import/README.md

 const completor = new AutoImport({ monaco: monaco, editor: editor, spacesBetweenBraces: true, doubleQuotes: true, semiColon: true, alwaysApply: false });
 ```

+#### Options

+* `monaco` - Monaco instance.
+* `editor` - Monaco editor instance.
+* `spacesBetweenBraces` - True uses a space between the curly braces, false otherwise. <br> e.g. `import { Test } from "testing"` or `import {Test} from "testing"`
+* `doubleQuotes` - True uses double quotes in the import path, false uses single quotes. <br> e.g. `import { Test } from "testing"` or `import {Test} from 'testing'`
+* `semiColon` - True uses a semi colon after the import path, false otherwise. <br> e.g. `import { Test } from "testing";` or `import {Test} from 'testing'`
+* `alwaysApply` - True will always use the spacesBetweenBraces, doubleQuotes and semiColon options.
+False will only use them the first time you auto import and then automatically preserve any changes you make.

+e.g. If `alwaysApply = true` and `doubleQuotes = true` then it will always use double quotes whenever you auto import.
+If `alwaysApply = false` and `doubleQuotes = true` then it will use double quotes the first time you auto import.
+But if you decide to modify the string to use single quotes then it will preserve the single quotes every other time you try to auto import.

 #### Providing completion items